ArwaMAlhazmi/blog-website/README.md

 ## Instructions for Running the blog

 Clone the GitHub repository and use index.html to run the app in your browser.

-## Instructions for Running the Site

-Clone the GitHub repository and use index.html to run the app in your browser.

-## Instructions for Running the blog

-Clone the GitHub repository and use index.html to run the app in your browser.